boschresearch/OASIS/README.md

 To train the model, execute the training scripts in the ```scripts``` folder.
 In these scripts you first need to specify the path to the data folder.
 Via the ```--name``` parameter the experiment can be given a unique identifier.
 The experimental results are then saved in the folder ```./checkpoints```, where a new folder for each run is created with the specified experiment name.
 You can also specify another folder for the checkpoints using the ```--checkpoints_dir``` parameter.
 If you want to continue training, start the respective script with the ```--continue_train``` flag.
 Have a look at ```config.py``` for other options you can specify.
 Training on 4 NVIDIA Tesla V100 (32GB) is recommended.
+Tip: For significantly faster training, set the ``num_workers`` parameter of the dataloader to a higher number, e.g. 8 (the default is 0).

 ## Testing the model